-If you have been told by the NHS to self-isolate, either because you have tested positive for COVID-19 or you have been in contact with someone who has tested positive, you may be entitled to some financial support during your self-isolation period.
+If you have been told by the NHS to self-isolate, either because you have tested positive for COVID-19 or you have been in contact with someone who has tested positive and are not fully vaccinated, you may be entitled to some financial support during your self-isolation period.

 How will I know if my application is successful and how much will I receive?

 If you are eligible you will receive a payment of £500.
 This will be paid directly to your bank account and we aim to make payments within 5 to 7 days.
 Any payment made will be subject to Income Tax.

 First right of appropriation of funds